strontic/strontic.github.io/xcyclopedia/library/CompatTelRunner.exe-CB6CA75C8DE515340514D54DD2EB0E64.md

 ## Possible Misuse

 *The following table contains possible examples of `CompatTelRunner.exe` being misused.
-While `CompatTelRunner.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `CompatTelRunner.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --